NCAR/DART/models/instructions-for-porting-a-new-model-to-dart.rst

 possible when you write the code required for DART.
 Models with similar grid types or vertical coordinates are good candidates.

+There is often a sensible default implementation that can be used for each of these routines also.
+For more information on what the default behavior for each routine is and how to use the default implementations, see :ref:`Required model_mod routines`.

 The required subroutines are these:

 .. code-block:: text